-It's also beneficial if personality and natural ability are more important than current skill, for example, any role where extensive on the job training is to be provided.
+It's also beneficial if personality and natural ability are more important than current skill, for example, in any role where extensive on-the-job training is to be provided.

 Conclusion: Are Psychometric Tests Beneficial for Recruitment?

 Psychometric testing for hiring purposes has many benefits.
-When used effectively, it's cost efficient, reliable and can help you identify the most talented candidates with the right values to join your business or organisation.
+When used effectively, it's cost-efficient, and reliable and can help you identify the most talented candidates with the right values to join your business or organization.

 However, as mentioned, it is not a standalone solution.
 If you're using psychometric testing as part of your recruitment process it's key that you give equal attention to a candidate's experience and interview performance, as well as their test results.